The-Socrates-1/alx-system_engineering-devops/README.md

-Write a script that prints the absolute path name of the current working directory.
+Display the content of the /etc/passwd file